-Power Your Sales with Persuasion
+Empower Your Sales with Persuasion

 Harness the Persuasion Power of Words

 - What Is Your Story? – It is not new that the most powerful marketing is through story-telling.
-What is new is that neuroscientists have scientific evidence to support it.
+What is new is that Neuroscientists have scientific evidence to support it.
 When people hear stories, certain brain areas are activated.
 Those areas are not active when they hear commercials.Why do stories resonate more with your potential customers?
 A story has emotional elements that arouse the audience and trigger their decision-making.
 No matter what products or services you sell or provide, put it in a good story.
 You not only will have an engaged audience, but also more sales.

-- Why Make Emotional Connections with Your Customers – When a roof starts leaking during the rainy season, the homeowner needs more than just a fast repair service.
+- Make Emotional Connections with Your Customers – When a roof starts leaking during the rainy season, the homeowner needs more than just a fast repair service.
 The leak causes anxiety.
 If you are a roofer, you need to assure the potential customer that you not only have a quick solution, but also understand how the urgency of such a stressful situation.
 Your potential customers need more than just products and services.
 They want to feel good and safe.Only when you dig deep about what your customers are looking for at the emotional level, can you have the most persuasion power.

-- Why YOU Is the Most Persuasive Word in the English Language – The unconscious, fast-thinking brain is self-centered.
+- YOU Is the Most Persuasive Word in the English Language – The unconscious, fast-thinking brain is self-centered.
 Your future customers want to know what you can offer them.
-All neuromarketing content should focus directly on YOU, the potential customers.Begin titles and headings with emphatic action verbs that assume “You” as the subject.For example, “Get,” “Discover,” “Make” and “Enjoy.”
+All Neuromarketing content should focus directly on YOU, the potential customers.
+Whatever marketing or advertising materials you create, begin titles and headings with emphatic action verbs that assume “You” as the subject.For example, “Get,” “Discover,” “Make” and “Enjoy.”
 They speak directly to the subconscious mind of the customer.

-- Why Avoid Talking Endlessly About Yourself – The self-centered brain cares about its own survival, pleasure and pain.
-Your customers only care about what you can do for them.
+- Avoid Talking Endlessly About Yourself – The self-centered brain cares about its own survival, pleasure and pain.
+Your customers only care about what you can do for THEM.
 Maybe you have an exotic hobby, won an award in college, or volunteer for a good cause.
-Keep those to yourself.The words “We” and “I” don’t evoke any positive emotions in your customers’ minds.Your self-centered web content can quickly drive away your visitors to your competitors.
+Keep those to yourself.The words “We” and “I” don’t evoke any positive emotions in your customers’ minds.

-- How to Lay out the Path to Conversion – Dynamic page titles that immediately show relevance and create an emotional response are crucial in retaining visitors.
+- Lay out the Path to Web Conversion – Dynamic web page titles that immediately show relevance and create an emotional response are crucial in retaining visitors.
 Powerful headings and bullet points lead visitors down the web page and trigger thoughtful consideration.Quotes, summaries, colored text and testimonials can guide the eye to important information.
 Additionally, emotion-evoking link text, calls to action, and well-chosen photos can exert subtle persuasive power.

-- How to Promote Web Conversion on Every Device – Since not every web page will be read by every visitor, your website needs to have a clear path to conversion at the top of every page.
+- Promote Web Conversion on Every Device – Since not every web page will be read by every visitor, your website needs to have a clear path to conversion at the top of every page.
 With responsive web design, even mobile users, who are always reluctant to scroll, should find all the useful information right away.
 Web page content should hit your main marketing points quickly.
 Actual conversion action is a fast response, and can come at any time.
 Even visitors who shift into slow information gathering mode use fast thinking when they decide to buy.The actions needed for conversion should be easy to find and use.
 Create page content with all viewer types in mind.
 It should activate decision-making everywhere by focusing on convincing readers to make a conversion decision.

 Boost Conversion with Neuromarketing Content